 On 1st March 2015 St. Aidan's formed a Multi Academy Trust with Richard Taylor Church of England Primary School - Yorkshire Causeway Schools Trust.
-During 2016 we were joined by St. Peter's Church of England Primary School, Pannal Primary School and Oatlands Infant School, followed by Hampsthwaite Primary School in 2017.
-It is anticipated that the Multi Academy Trust will steadily grow over the forthcoming months with other primary schools currently going through the conversion process.
+During 2016 we were joined by St. Peter's Church of England Primary School, Pannal Primary School and Oatlands Infant School, followed by Hampsthwaite Church of England Primary School and North Rigton Church of England Primary School in 2017.
+All Saints Church of England Primary School was the most recent school to join the Trust in July 2018.